straubt1/azhelper/README.md

 `mkdir ${HOME}/.azure`

 ### Run on Mac/Linux
-`docker run -it -v ${HOME}/.azure:/root/.azure straubt1/azhelper`
+`docker run --rm -it -v ${HOME}/.azure:/root/.azure straubt1/azhelper`

 ### Run on Windows
-`docker run -it -v %HOME%/.azure:/root/.azure straubt1/azhelper`
-*note:* windows needs slightly different syntax to map a windows path to a linux one.
+`docker run --rm -it -v %HOME%/.azure:/root/.azure straubt1/azhelper` *note:* windows needs slightly different syntax to map a windows path to a linux one.

 Once you are up and running with the container you need to login with the `az login` command.